 A disclaimer, here.

 Forgiveness is NOT – I repeat, is NOT condoning, tolerating or allowing the behavior to continue.
 It is not saying that you shouldn’t have boundaries and limits on the extent of your interaction with this person.

 Every human being deserves forgiveness but not every human being deserves to be in your life.

 Get the difference?

-I NEVER advise allowing a toxic person to continue sucking you dry, staying in an abusive and/or unsafe situation or putting up with shitty behaviour.
+I NEVER advise allowing a toxic person to continue sucking you dry, staying in an abusive and/or unsafe situation* or putting up with shitty behavior.

-Forgiveness is a miracle by which you set yourself free, as well as the other person, from the bondage created by the energy of their misbehaviour.
+Forgiveness is a miracle by which you set yourself free, as well as the other person, from the bondage created by the energy of their misbehavior.